bemurphy/cast_env/README.md

 CastEnv can retrieve and cast basic types from your ENV for you.

 Currently it handles Integers, Booleans and Strings.

-Strings are the implied type for values in ENV anyhow, but they are available to provide a consistent interface if you choose to use it.
+Strings are the implied type for values in ENV, but they are available here to provide a consistent interface if you choose to use it.

 ## Installation